 This programme provides for the measurement of basic hydrological elements from networks of hydrological and meteorological stations.
 These stations collect, process, store, and utilize hydrological data, including data on the quantity and quality of both surface water and groundwater.
 The programme includes the World Hydrological Cycle Observing System (WHYCOS), which is based on a global network of reference stations, and which transmit hydrological and meteorological data in near real-time.

-1.3 Future plans for WMO observing systems: the WMO Integrated Global Observing Systems (WIGOS)
+1.3 WMO Integrated Global Observing Systems (WIGOS)

 The Members of WMO, at their 2007 Congress, decided to work towards enhanced integration of WMO observing systems and of WMO supported observing systems such as the Global Ocean Observing System (GOOS), Global Terrestrial Observing System (GTOS) and GCOS.
 The WMO Integrated Global Observing Systems (WIGOS) concept is to provide a single focus for the operational and management functions of all WMO observing systems as well as a mechanism for interactions with WMO co-sponsored observing systems.
 Integration will lead to efficiencies and cost savings.
 WIGOS main objectives are: